 Before you leave for your destination, make sure you learn how to ask for help in that destination’s local tongue.
 Do you know how to ask the waiter if this dish has peanuts in it?
 Or tell your host family that you’re allergic to fish?
 Can you tell the local doctor where it hurts?
 Moreover, an awareness of an environment improves your chance of remaining safe inside it.
 For example, walking around a busy marketplace, dazzled by an unfamiliar language, signs and accents will instantly render any tourist a more attractive mark for pickpockets.
 Communicating with other people, asking questions and looking confident will make you look like a semi-local yourself, and will ward off potential thieves.

-Click here for German Survival Phrases that will help you in almost every situation
+Click here for German Phrases and words that will help you in almost every situation!

 3. It helps you relax.

 Traveling is much less stressful when you understand what that announcement at the airport was saying, or if this bus line reaches your hotel.
 These things stress you out when traveling and they disappear when you understand the language.
 This allows you to focus on planning your trip in a better, easier way.

 4. Speaking the language can provide you with a way to get to know people you’d never otherwise have the opportunity to speak with.

 Sometimes those relationships turn into friendships, and other times they’re nothing more than a lively conversation.
 Either way, as Nelson Mandela said: “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.”
 When you approach someone – even staff at a store or restaurant – with English, rather than their own language, an invisible divide has already been erected.
 Making even a small effort to communicate in the language of the place you’re visiting can go a long way and you’ll find many more doors open up to you as a result.

 Click here for the Top words you need to know to start a conversation with anyone